On Hydrodynamic Implosions and the Landau-Coulomb Equation: Introduction

 where the triple $(\rho,u,\theta)$ represents the mass, velocity, and temperature densities, respectively, and solve the full compressible 3D Euler equations for a monatomic ideal gas.
 Singularity formation for the 3D Euler equations is a substantially more developed and mature area than for kinetic equations.
 Indeed, while the only blow up result we are aware of for a collisional kinetic equation is \cite{Chen}, the first implosion singularities were constructed by Guderley in 1942 \cite{Guderley} and more rigorously constructed recently in \cite{JangLiuSchrecker,JangLiuSchrecker2}.
 The Guderley-type solutions rely on self-similar converging shock waves and are in some sense a stable mechanism for implosion (see \cite{CialdeaSchkollerVicol} for a more precise discussion).
 Additionally, smooth implosions were constructed in \cite{MerleRaphaelRodnianskiSzeftel,MerleRaphaelRodnianskiSzeftel2} and in a follow up \cite{BuckmasterCaoGomez}.
 Consequently, one natural approach to constructing singular solutions to Landau is to take a singular solution $(\rho, u, \theta)$ to the Euler equations and find a solution to Landau with leading order term $\mu_{\rho,u,\theta}$.
 We claim that \Cref{thm:main} implies this approach cannot succeed: \begin{heuristic} Suppose $(\rho,u,\theta)$ is any solution to the temperature dependent 3D Euler equations for a monatomic gas.
 Then, the ansatz

 cannot produce a finite time blow-up solution $f(t,x,v)$ to the Landau equation with Coulomb potential. \end{heuristic}

 The above heuristic is related to a general phenomenon, called Type II approximately self-similar blow-up, where the blow-up rate is not dictated by scaling, but rather some other feature of the problem.
 Indeed, for the local Maxwellians above, the blow-up rate (computed in $L^\infty$), would be $\rho \theta^{-3/2}$, which is closely related to a physical quantity of a monatomic gas known as the specific entropy.
-As an additional consequence, \Cref{thm:main} rules out most Type II approximately self-similar blow-up scenarios: \begin{corollary} Suppose $f(t,x,v)$ is a Schwartz class solution to the Landau equation on $[-1,0) \times \Omega \times \R^3$ of the form
+As an additional consequence, \Cref{thm:main} yields a lower bound on the blow-up rate for self-similar scenarios: \begin{corollary} Suppose $f(t,x,v)$ is a Schwartz class solution to the Landau equation on $[-1,0) \times \Omega \times \R^3$ of the form